chriszacny/lifehacking-tools/README.md

 Image sourced from Cohen, Richard K. *ADDitude Magazine*.
 ### Finding Quality Sources of Information

-TODO - this is almost a skill / full time job in and of itself... the modern librarian!
+TODO - this is a skill / full time job(s) in and of itself... the modern librarian!

 ## Becoming An Expert